nus-cs2103/website-base/schedule/week5/tutorial-cs2103-fragment.md

    {{ icon_tip }} To identify nesting problems or long methods, zoom out and scroll through the entire PR code to do a visual inspection (no need to read the code line-by-line).
 After visually locating a method that looks too long/deep, have a closer look to see it can be improved by using better abstraction.

-   {{ icon_tip }} If exisiting PR comments are getting in your way, you can hide them using the following option:
+   {{ icon_tip }} If existing PR comments are getting in your way, you can hide them using the following option:
    <pic src="..\..\book\gitAndGithub\reviewPRs\images\hideExistingComments.png" />
    <include src="..\..\book\gitAndGithub\reviewPRs\text.md#tip-pr-split-view" inline />
    </box>